ICJIA/icjia-accessibility-portal/content/faqs.md

 **As a content creator, your role is crucial — you're often the first person to make content accessible (or inaccessible).** Here's your quickstart guide:

-**DoIT best practice:** Illinois DoIT generally recommends publishing content as webpage text when feasible instead of relying on PDFs.
-In practice, HTML webpage text is often easier to make and keep accessible than PDFs—especially when the alternative is a short webpage summary that links to a PDF that may or may not be accessible.
-This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
-When possible, publish content as webpage text rather than PDFs.
+**Accessibility best practice:** When possible, publish content as webpage text (HTML) rather than PDFs.
+HTML webpages are generally easier to make and keep accessible than PDFs—especially when the alternative is a short webpage summary that links to a PDF that may or may not be accessible.
+As <a href="https://it.cornell.edu/accessibility/create-accessible-pdfs" target="_blank" rel="noopener noreferrer">Cornell IT notes</a>, "Remediating PDFs for web accessibility can be more time consuming than creating a webpage.
+When possible, convert your PDFs to HTML web pages."
+The University of Illinois CITL PDF Accessibility Guide similarly notes that PDFs generally are not a very accessible format and recommends using PDFs only when no other alternative is available.
+This aligns with WCAG 2.1 Level AA requirements and accessibility best practices.

 **Visual example of accessible vs. inaccessible content:**